Enjoy This Post? Share the Love!

 8 Updated Tips-Solo Travelers in the Middle East

-In Qatar, I found more great service and a glittering skyline of sleek high rises.
-I stayed in the 5 star Shangri-La at a price of about $154/night which I I found via our Booking.com search engine.
+In Qatar, I found more great service and a glittering skyline of sleek high rise buildings.
+I stayed in the five star Shangri-La at a price of about $154/night.
+I found multiple well-priced lodging via our Booking.com search engine as well as using our free search tool, the Solo Travel Pricing Tracker.

 Here are 8 tips to smooth your way if you are new to Mideast travel.